xinyu-dev/bionemo-demo/docs/framework/1_launch_container/ec2.md

    - The `/workspace/bionemo` is the directory inside the container that contains the example and code.
 I prefer to use it as my home directory when working inside the container.
 Mount your local folders to this directory by changing the path in `-v` tag.
 3. You can now access JupyterLab by visitn `localhost:8888` in your web browser.
 4. To download the pretrained model weights, open a terminal in JupyterLab.
-5. In the terminal, run the `ngc config set` again to set the NGC credentials.
+5. In the terminal, run the `ngc config set` again to set the NGC credentials inside the container.
 5. Then run
 ```shell
 cd /workspace/bionemo